srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

 EVPN provides multi-homing with the ethernet segments (ES), which might be a new concept for some readers.
 Therefore, the terminology is also discussed in the following chapters.

 The lab consists of one Spine, three Leaf (PEs) routers, and two Alpine Linux hosts (CEs).
-One multi-homed CE is connected to 'leaf1', while another is connected to 'leaf3' for testing purposes.
+One multi-homed CE is connected to `leaf1` and `leaf2`, while another is connected to `leaf3` for testing purposes.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":0,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>